Boating Season

 Safety Tips

-Carelessness and inexperience are the leading causes of boating accidents and fatalities in the United States, and most deaths are the result of two major safety failures: the lack of required personal flotation devices and uneducated boaters, according to the National Transportation Safety Board.
+Alcohol use is the leading contributor of boating accidents in the United States, according to the Coast Guard, and many deaths are the result of two major safety failures: the lack of required personal flotation devices and uneducated boaters.

 - Always wear a Coast Guard-approved, appropriately sized life jacket.
 Most boating fatality victims are not wearing a personal flotation device (PFD).